Output and Diagnostics

 pub fn log_info(message: text, file: text, line: integer)

 Write a structured log record at the chosen severity.
 The file and line are injected by the compiler; do not pass them manually.
-Plan-06 phase 5a: log_* are #impure(host_io) — observable side effect (writes to log sink) but the host serialises calls across par workers, so they're par-safe.
+Safe to call from `par` workers: the host serialises log writes across threads.

 pub fn log_warn(message: text, file: text, line: integer)